waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`boulder_switch`:** A floor switch that must have a boulder pushed onto it.
 - **`steps`:** Allows vertical movement between `ground` and `elevated_ground`.
 - **`elevated_ground`:** Walkable ground at a different elevation.
 Movement to `ground` is only possible via `steps`.
+- **`ledge`:** A one-way drop.
+Can be jumped down from an adjacent higher tile, but not climbed up.
 - **`ladder_up` / `ladder_down`:** Warps between floors.
+- **Pushing Mechanics:** The player's position does NOT change when pushing a boulder horizontally.
+When pushing vertically (up or down), the player moves into the boulder's previous space.
 - **Untested Mechanic:** It is unknown if a boulder can be pushed onto a `steps` tile.
 This needs to be tested.
-- **Pushing Mechanics (Refined):** The player's position does NOT change when pushing a boulder horizontally.
-When pushing vertically (up or down), the player moves into the boulder's previous space.